 Prior Learning Assessment Recognition

 Individual Learning Modules are one way that you can get a head start on your training.
 Having these modules documented by your facilitator and by a journeyman in your chosen trade, will make taking these modules more advantageous for PLA Recognition.
 Find a journeyman in the trade you desire to pursue and ask him to oversee your modules.
-These modules are available through Education Unlimited and generally cost just under $200 for each period's training package.
+These modules are available through Education Unlimited and generally cost approximately $250 for each period's training package.

 See PDF document - Prior Learning Assessment Recognition (PLAR) Guide for more detail.